-Children who have a statement of special educational needs, who name a school, will be admitted.
-(NB Children with a statement of special educational needs who do not name a school will be referred to Student Assessment to determine an appropriate place.)
+Children who have an Educational Health Care Plan, who name a school, will be admitted.
+(NB Children with an Educational Health Care Plan, who do not name a school will be referred to Student Assessment to determine an appropriate place.)